cdwat/Star/TOS.md

 * Use all related functionality that we may provide.
 The features available to you may change from time to time.

-Downloadable Software: We may offer applications for devices (“Apps") directly or through third-party stores.
+Downloadable Software: We may offer applications for devices ("Apps") directly or through third-party stores.
 Apps are governed by our End-User License Agreement ("EULA"). https://raw.githubusercontent.com/cdwat/Star/master/EULA.md

 3․ Accounts